NCMEC Report Integration

 NCMEC Enrichment URL

-Reporters may have additional information about a reported user that they do not want to enter directly into Moderation Dashboard.
+Reporters may have additional information about a reported user that they do not want to enter directly into Moderation Dashboard, or do not want sent to the dashboard to be stored.
 The NCMEC Enrichment URL allows you to host that data on your own systems and have the platform fetch it automatically at report time, so it can be included in the final NCMEC report.

 Configure the NCMEC Enrichment URL